The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 Car seat fitment methods

-Car seat fitment is done by one of two methods: Using an ISOFIX/LATCH system or using a seatbelt
+Car seat fitment is done by one of two methods: Using an ISOFIX/LATCH system or using a seatbelt.

 Using an ISOFIX or LATCH system.